ajitagupta/bridgingthesoftskillsgap/README.md

 Leverage good behavior and strengths.
 Identify bad attitude and take corrective action when it happens.
 Do not accept failure.
 If you learn to display a positive attitude regardless of how you feel inside, then you will have learned one of the most important broad transferable skills you could ever learn.
 ### 4. Work Habits
 The company's business is directly impacted by work habits, e.g. coming late, not paying attention to detail and not taking initiative, all lead to missed opportunities.
-Good habits are:
+Good habits refer to
 * wellness (healthy body, mind, spirit)
 * self-presentaion (grooming, attire, manners)
 * timeliness (arriving early, staying late, taking short breaks, meeting schedules and deadlines)